beamzer/ScirtScan/README.md

 ![](https://raw.githubusercontent.com/beamzer/ScirtScan/main/scirtscan-table.png)

 ## Structure
 The main python script (scirtscan.py) works with functions, you can easily comment out functions to test a single one, or add a new function for new checks.
-I will add an commandline option for this soon.

 ## Features realised & Upcoming features
 * see [changelog.txt](https://github.com/beamzer/ScirtScan/blob/main/changelog.txt)